DimaBir/ResNetTensorRT/README.md

 ## Used methodologies
 ### TensorRT Optimization
 TensorRT is a high-performance deep learning inference optimizer and runtime library developed by NVIDIA.
 It is designed for optimizing and deploying trained neural network models on production environments.
-This project supports TensorRT optimizations in both FP32 (single precision) and FP16 (half precision) modes, offering different trade-offs between inference speed and model accuracy.
+This project supports TensorRT optimizations in FP32 (single precision) and FP16 (half precision) modes, offering different trade-offs between inference speed and model accuracy.

 #### Features
 - **Performance Boost**: TensorRT can significantly accelerate the inference of neural network models, making it suitable for deployment in resource-constrained environments.